cmsc388M/spring20/project3/set-up-barrels/README.md

 On your menu bar, navigate to `GameObject` -> `XR` -> `AR Placement Interactable`.
 This will create a new GameObject with the _**AR Placement Interactable**_ component added to it.
 It has a property called _**Placement Prefab**_ and automatically takes care of instantiating a new instance of this prefab into your scene whenever you tap on a plane.

 You could just drag in the reference to the barrel prefab you have already created.
-However, you do not want to do that because the position of your barrel prefab is most likely defined from the center of the barrel (which would cause half of the barrel to appear under the floor/table).
-Instead, you want the base of the barrel to be flush with the plane.
-To do this, complete the following steps:
+However, this approach may not give you the intended behavior of having the base of the barrel spawn onto the plane.
+This is because the _**Transform**_ of your barrel prefab is most likely defined from the center of the barrel, which would cause half of the barrel to appear under the floor/table it is instantiated onto.
+To get around this, complete the following steps:

 1. Create a new empty GameObject called "AR Placement Object".
 2. Make a prefab out of this GameObject by dragging it into the project window.
 Then delete any instances of this prefab from the scene.
 3. Drag the prefab into the _**Placement Prefab**_ property of the _**AR Placement Interactable**_ to provide a reference to it.
 4. Double click on the prefab to open it up in the prefab editor.
-5. Create a new instance of your barrel as a child GameObject of the _**AR Placement Object**_ and then modify its position until the center of its base is at origin.
+5. Create a new instance of your barrel as a child GameObject of the _**AR Placement Object**_ and then modify its position until the center of its base is at origin (position <0, 0, 0>).

 At this point, you should be able to create a build of the app and place barrels into your world.
-It is recommended to test this out to see if it looks okay or if the size and position of the barrel need to be adjusted for a more realistic effect.
+It is recommended to test this out now to see if the barrels look okay or if the initial size and position needs to be adjusted for a more realistic effect.

 When a barrel has been placed onto a plane, you also want to increment the number of barrels remaining in your scene.
 Luckily, the _**AR Placement Interactable**_ script defines an _**On Object Placed**_ UnityEvent.
 On your _**Game Manager**_'s script, create a public method to increment the barrel count and then hook it up to this event in the Inspector.